 Your learner can drive with passengers, but make sure they don't become a distraction.
+Remember that they can only carry one peer passenger when they hold a P1 licence.

 A sign that your learner is ready to drive on their own is when you say little and no longer need to tell them how to drive.